 - Any personal property you have will be taken away from you and stored until you are discharged.

 - They will allow you to use the phone to talk to a member of your family, friend, or bail bondsman.

-- If they expect that you will make bail and be released quickly, you will be allowed to wear your street clothes, if not you you will be given a jail uniform – the jumpsuit.
+- If they expect that you will make bail and be released quickly, you will be allowed to wear your street clothes, if not you will be given a jail uniform – the jumpsuit.

 Have you been arrested and gone through jail intake?
 If you have, please share your experience.
 How long did it take?
-What was you treatment like?
+What was your treatment like?
 Can you share any things that might help other people that get arrested make it through the process?

 Speak Your Mind